Hands of hope NY

 Symptoms of osteoarthritis include joint pain, inflammation, swelling, and crepitus (audible cracking) with movement.
 Physical therapy interventions have been shown to reduce OA-related pain and discomfort, increase overall functional mobility, independence, and longevity.

 In many cases , physical therapy has been proven to prevent surgical interventions and patients get back to their normal life naturally, without the need of surgery or medications.
 A healthy lifestyle, a spirited determination and a good attitude is our recipe for recovery !

 In the very severe cases where surgery is indicated , physical therapy comes as a critical part before and after the surgery.

 Most joint replacements are performed to eliminate chronic joint pain from osteoarthritis , although some are due to the severity of the injury.
 The most common overall joint replacements are for the hip, knee and shoulder.
 Physical therapy interventions are crucial to the recovery of optimal functionality, with minimal residual pain from surgery.

 The path to recovery doesn’t have to wait until after surgery.
-In fact, pre-and post-operative rehabilitation are two aspects of the surgical experience that we at Hands of Hope NY know are crucial to achieving a successful recovery.
+In fact, pre-and post-operative Osteoarthritis and Joint Replacement Rehabilitation NYC are two aspects of the surgical experience that we at Hands of Hope NY know are crucial to achieving a successful recovery.

-Most of us are familiar with a comprehensive postoperative rehabilitation program designed to promote healing, reduce pain and swelling, restore joint mobility, flexibility and strength.
+Most of us are familiar with a comprehensive postoperative Osteoarthritis and Joint Replacement Rehabilitation program designed to promote healing, reduce pain and swelling, restore joint mobility, flexibility and strength.